SpiderLabs/zpminternational/POSTS/PART1/Main.md

 Scalable Architecture - use the cloud provider's guidance in developing an architecture that can grow without having to re-think the 'foundational steps' every time.

+Cost Management - include methods/procedures for monitoring and reporting on all security operations costs.

+CISO Assurances - Present a solution that will give your CISO confidence in the organization's ability to effectively perform Security Operations.